ShashankSrivatsaRao/attendanceapp/README.md

 12.Enter the login credentials username:rcb and password:123

-# Use the project by changing all the tables in createtables as per your requirements and use it
+# Modify the tables in createtables to suit your needs and use the project accordingly.

 Youtube I referred to :https://www.youtube.com/playlist?list=PLJ4-ETiGBrdOZ4kvbzNGidD26M24BLImM